What Is a Home Warranty Arbitration Clause?

 Step 2: Submit Your Arbitration Request

 Contact your home warranty company and formally request arbitration within the timeframe specified in your contract.
-Many companies partner with arbitration organizations such as:
+If no time limit is listed, many arbitration rule sets allow up to 90 days after the warranty period expires.
+Most companies partner with one of these arbitration organizations:

-• AAA (American Arbitration Association) — Offers structured consumer arbitration rules
+- AAA (American Arbitration Association), which offers structured consumer arbitration rules

 You'll typically complete a "Construction Defects to Be Arbitrated" form or similar document referencing the specific sections of your warranty that support your claim.